-Here are some ideas on how you can write better comments so that you become commenting star.
+Here are some ideas on how you can write better comments so that you become a commenting star.
 Following these can help you attract readership to your own blog from high traffic blogs, build backlinks and make friends.
 You will also be able to write a commentary on any article or journal using the same approach.
 I hope you will like them.

 No matter who ever you are, an internet marketer or just a regular reader — if you find a topic discussable then discuss.
 Try to write a comment on every topic you read and liked or disliked.
-More you comment — more you build the confidence of commenting.
+The more you comment — more you build the confidence to comment.

 Spam monitoring tools, like Akismet, are not humans.
 They check relevancy of e-mail addresses before the comments are passed through the spam testing.
-If you use email address like firstname.lastname@example.org you are are most likely to be treated as a spammer.
+If you use an email address like email@example.com you are most likely to be treated as a spammer.
 It’s (oddly) suggested to avoid hotmail and not-spell-able phrases in your email address.
-Also don’t use vulgar, profanity terms in your email address.
+Also, don’t use vulgar, profanity terms in your email address.